CrypticQuintessence/CrypticQuintessence/Installation Instructions.md

 5.)
 Extract those 3 files into the Root of your Skyrim SE directory, (where your main game is).

 6.)
-You will need to download Wabbajack, Which can be found [here](https://www.wabbajack.org/#/) just run that exe and install it into any folder you like. make sure you have room on hard drive.
+You will now need to download Wabbajack, Which can be found [here](https://www.wabbajack.org/#/) just run that exe and install it into any folder you like. make sure you have room on hard drive.

 7.)
 If you haven't already gotten the required .WABBAJACK files to download the entire modlist yet, [DOWNLOAD THEM HERE (updated to version 0.5.1)](https://drive.google.com/file/d/1m1SPrU9_HRtsR2kAfcd9DOnF6d-SoEaX/view?usp=sharing) (You have to click the download button on the upper top-right hand side.)